RandomMaze/makeMaze/README.md

 # Make a Maze

-This program writtrn in Julia is made to make a random maze automaticly.
+This program written in Julia is made to make a random maze automaticlly.
 We use **GSAW process** and **backtracking algorithm** to make the main path.
 And then, we use GSAW again to make other paths.

 ## Some examples: